Because of the light flow and additives of the spray paint, you can make mistakes while spraying it. These mistakes can

-To prevent sticky spray paint, leave enough dry time between coats.
-Also, use high-quality paints, and don’t apply more than 4 thick coats of spray paint.
+To prevent it from turning sticky, leave enough dry time between coats.
+Also, use high-quality paints, and don’t apply more than 4 thick coats.

-To fix sticky spray paint, make the paint dry.
-To dry spray paint faster, increase the temperature around the spray coating.
-If the temperature is high enough, the evaporation rate will increase, and the spray paint will dry faster.
+To fix sticky spray paint, help the paint dry by increasing the temperature around the coating.
+If the temperature is high enough, the evaporation rate will increase, and the coating will dry faster.

-The last resort to fix sticky spray paint is to remove the paint and start the spray paint application again.
-This way, you get rid of the bad sticky paint and get a fresh coat of spray paint.
+The last resort to fix it is to remove the paint and start the spray paint application again.
+This way, you get rid of the bad sticky paint and apply a new coating.

 6. Spray Paint Looks Blotchy

-Also, using different spray paint brands on the same surface can cause the finish to appear blotchy because there will be color and flow variations.
-Keeping the spray paint nozzle too close to the surface can cause blotchy spray paint.
+Also, using different brands on the same surface can cause the finish to appear blotchy because there will be color and flow variations.
+Also, keeping the paint nozzle too close to the surface can cause the finish to turn blotchy.

 To fix blotchy spray paint, use a rag to dab the blotched-looking areas.
-The rag will remove the excess spray paint on the blotched area and fix the problem.
+The rag will remove the excess on the blotched area and fix the problem.
 If this doesn’t work, apply more spray paint over the non-blotchy parts of the surface.

 The last resort is to remove the coating and start all over.
 This time, apply even coats.

 7. Spray Paint Keeps Wrinkling

 To prevent spray paint from wrinkling, prep the surface before painting properly.
 Also, leave enough dry time between coats, and don’t spray in a cold environment (under 50 degrees).

 8. Spray Paint Looks Like Orange Peel

-To prevent spray paint orange peel finish, thin the paint before you spray, and use the right type of spray gun and the right size of the nozzle.
+To prevent an orange peel finish, thin the paint before you spray, and use the right type of spray gun and the right size of nozzle.